 According to the US Department of Transportation, in 2023, 76% of delays and cancellations were not weather-related, but due to circumstances within the airline's control, including instances of a previous flight with the same aircraft arriving late, causing the next flight to depart late.
 It is not uncommon for a flight arriving at the destination very late, around the same time as a much cheaper flight.
 The promise turns out to be less than the face value.
 The airline may profusely apologise but does not compensate passengers for the delay unless government regulations force them to.
 Some passengers may shrug it off, others may be annoyed, but those who paid a lot more than the cheaper flight just to arrive sooner, would be quite upset.
 Such experiences not only corrode value but also erode trust.
 The lowering of expectations has financial consequences: the value of future promises based on time slots, is discounted.
 If the promise of an airline is simply transporting a passenger "from A to B", then shouldn't all flights from Atlanta to Boston cost the same?

 According to research at the University of Oxford, businesses could be liable for trillions in damages from climate lawsuits.
 New rules and regulations are making it difficult to ignore things that appear on double materiality assessments.
 But businesses will struggle to meet their climate goals without the cooperation and support of customers and suppliers.
 Or worse, with unresolved and unintended conflicts with those who promise demand and supply.
 Organisations can use their artificially maintained or monopolistic positions to insert costs into their service contracts.
 But the relationships won't last very long, because, sooner or later, competition and regulation can intervene and weaken those positions.
-Whereas, the goodwill and trust of customers and suppliers can help a business strengthen its positions.
-And also, the enterprise would be more successful in securing new commitments and considerations, that may be necessary to align with new realities in a market.
+Whereas, the goodwill and trust of customers and suppliers, across daisy chains of demand and supply, can help a business strengthen its positions.
+And also, the enterprise would be more successful in securing new commitments and considerations that may be necessary to align with new realities in a market.

 "Paying it forward"